 She hopes to document womens achievements which have been overlooked or wiped from the anals of history, like a stitched visual encyclopeia of fabulousness of these perhaps unsung heroines.
 This is not only about famous/infamous women, this is about you and Claire.
 If you would like Claire to stitch you and tell your story get in touch.
 We are all heroines.
 Or if you want to add a woman to her huge list let Claire know.

 It is her intention to pay homage to, highlight, elevate and celebrate these women.
 She will also be trying to incorporate looking into female issues along her journey including the menopause, periods, dieting, motherhood and so much more.

 She is no expert in any of this and nor will she be claiming to be, her aim is to document whilst educating herself by researching women and the issues she will be looking at.

 Claire explores this dialogue through her embroidery and artwork.
 She is fascinated by women and their journey through life and explores them through their stories true, perceived and otherwise.

-Claire has ongoing series which include Project Woman which currently looks at women throughout history.
 Alongside this she has the Bra series which also looks at women in history, how they are viewed and presented to the masses.
 This series is stitched on to bras and begun with Emily Davison and Millicent Fawcett Courage bra.
 Another series is about childhood trauma and here she has Blossom Small and she is rescued and taught about courage and hope through the eyes of the adult she has now become.